jessfraz/blog/content/post/secret-design-docs-multi-tenant-orchestrator.md

 - Abusive actions can be terminated immediately.
 - The agent should be auto-updateable to handle security issues as they arise.
 - Ability to use the entire syscall interface for the processes being run.
+- This all assumes that you have some sort of software and hardware level root of trust you can use to ensure security as well.

 ### Other Features